awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 ====================

-To stop an |EC2| instance, call the |ec2client|'s :methodname:`stopInstances` method, providing it with a :aws-java-class-prev:`StopInstancesRequest <services/ec2/model/StopInstancesRequest>` containing the ID of the instance to stop.
+To stop an |EC2| instance, call the |ec2client|'s :methodname:`stopInstances` method, providing it with a :aws-java-class:`StopInstancesRequest <services/ec2/model/StopInstancesRequest>` containing the ID of the instance to stop.

 **Imports**